Online Respiratory Therapy Courses

 Common courses found in distance-learning respiratory therapy programs may include:

-Because respiration can be effected by drugs, this course is intended to increase a professional's knowledge of pharmacology.
+- Pharmacology: Because respiration can be affected by drugs, this course is intended to increase a professional's knowledge of pharmacology.
 Subjects covered typically include pharmacodynamics, which covers the effects of various types of drugs on the body.
 Students also study how drugs are absorbed, distributed and eliminated by the body.

-This course covers correct ventilator settings and the adjustment of blood gasses in children.
+- Pediatric Care: This course covers correct ventilator settings and the adjustment of blood gasses for children.
 Typical subjects include oxygen therapy, breathing treatments and ventilation management techniques.

-This is the study of sleep disorders, many of which have a causal effect with respiration.
-Students examine the history of sleep medicine, the nature of normal and abnormal sleep physiology, arrhythmia and treatment application.
+- Polysomnography: This is the study of sleep disorders, many of which have a causal effect with respiration.
+Students examine the history of sleep medicine, the nature of normal and abnormal sleep physiology, arrhythmias and treatment applications.

 Individuals who meet the online requirements for an associate's degree in respiratory therapy and complete the clinical portion of training are qualified to sit for Certified Respiratory Specialist (CRT) or Registered Respiratory Therapist (RRT) credentialing examinations.
 These exams are administered by the National Board of Respiratory Care (NBRC).
 Applicants who wish to complete the requirements for an online Bachelor of Science in Respiratory Care or Bachelor of Health Science in Respiratory Therapy program must hold an appropriate associate's degree and have NBRC credentials, either as a CRT or RRT.

 Online respiratory therapy courses are often available in associate's, bachelor's and master's degree programs.
 Interested students can choose from courses that deal with healthcare as a whole, like ethics and medical terminology, or respiratory-specific courses, like airway management.